 Integrate with your Continuous Integration process

 Once the tests have been successfully generated from an Hiptest project, it is possible to integrate them in a continuous integration process.
-We will not discuss here the details on how to integrate (as it will change based on your CI tool) but describe the steps necessary to integrate Hiptest in your CI tool.
+We will not discuss here the details on how to integrate (as it will change, based on your CI tool) but describe the necessary steps to integrate Hiptest in your CI tool.

 In this documentation, we will consider the following pre-requisites:

 - you have structured the project for automation and you have been able to generate tests with hiptest-publisher